code-iai/iai_kinect2/kinect2_calibration/README.md

 ## Calibrating the Kinect One

-1. Record images for the color camera: `rosrun camera_calibration camera_calibration record color`
+1. Record images for the color camera: `rosrun kinect2_calibration kinect2_calibration record color`
-2. Calibrate the intrinsics: `rosrun camera_calibration camera_calibration calibrate color`
+2. Calibrate the intrinsics: `rosrun kinect2_calibration kinect2_calibration calibrate color`
 3. Redo step 1. and 2. for the infrared camera
-4. Record images on both cameras synchronized: `rosrun camera_calibration camera_calibration record sync`
+4. Record images on both cameras synchronized: `rosrun kinect2_calibration kinect2_calibration record sync`
-4. Calibrate the extrinsics: `rosrun camera_calibration camera_calibration calibrate sync`
+4. Calibrate the extrinsics: `rosrun kinect2_calibration kinect2_calibration calibrate sync`

 The standard board is a 7x6 0.108m chessboard from the PR2.
 But any other board can be specified with as parameter.
-For example a circle board with 8x7 circles in 0.02m distance between them `rosrun camera_calibration camera_calibration record color circle8x7x0.02`.
+For example a circle board with 8x7 circles in 0.02m distance between them `rosrun kinect2_calibration kinect2_calibration record color circle8x7x0.02`.

 ## Example results